moditect/deptective/README.md

 amongst a project's packages against a description of allowed package dependences and fail the project compilation when detecting any unintentional dependencies.

+## Requirements

+JDK 11 is needed to run Deptective.
+Support for JDK 8 may be added later on.

+The plug-in is specific to _javac_, i.e. the compiler coming with the JDK, it does not work with other compilers such as Eclipse's _ejc_ compiler.
+Support for _ejc_ may be added later on.

 ## Usage

 Define a file _deptective.json_ which describes the allowed dependencies amongst the project's packages like so: